-2. Neighbouring zoning (for at least 1.5 kilometres to the north, south, east and west) is low rise and low density developments.
+Neighbouring zoning (for at least 1.5 kilometres to the north, south, east and west) is low rise and low density developments.
 Directly north of the site is mangroves and Botany Bay.

-3. The nearest highrise buildings are -
+The nearest highrise buildings are -

-Solander Tower, 25 Burke Rd Cronulla (13 storeys) which measures 2km away by my car trip meter (shortest route)
+\ Solander Tower, 25 Burke Rd Cronulla (13 storeys) which measures 2km away by my car trip meter ( shortest route )

-168-172 Willarong Rd North Caringbah (8 storeys) which measures nearly 3km away by my car trip meter (shortest route)
+\168-172 Willarong Rd North Caringbah (8 storeys) which measures nearly 3km away by my car trip meter (shortest route)

-The attached a map indicates the positions of these in relation to the development. (scanned from Sydney UBD 2011)
+I have attached a map (on page 5) indicating the positions of these in relation to the development. (scanned from Sydney UBD 2011)